 Your trust generally pays distributions of its net investment income along with any excess capital on each distribution date to unitholders of record as of the preceding record date.
 If your trust is a "grantor trust" for federal tax purposes, your trust will generally only make a distribution if the total cash held for distribution equals at least 0.1% of your trust's net asset value as determined under the trust agreement.
 The record and distribution dates and tax status are shown in the "Essential Information" for your trust.
 An investor becomes a unitholder of record on the settlement date of the unit purchase (generally two business days following the purchase date).
-You may elect to either reinvest your distribution proceeds in additional units of your trust (as described below) or receive distributions in cash.
+You may elect to either reinvest your distributions in cash.
 In some cases, your trust might pay a special distribution if it holds an excessive amount of cash pending distribution.
 For example, this could happen as a result of a merger or similar transaction involving a company whose stock is in your trust portfolio.
 In addition, if your trust is structured as a "regulated investment company" for federal tax purposes, it will generally make required distributions or distributions to avoid the imposition of tax at the end of each year.